 - Bluehost – 1.3 seconds

 - A2 Hosting – 1.3 seconds (read our A2 hosting review)

 - InMotion Hosting – 575 ms (this plan only allowed one website, though, so it’s not 100% comparable) (read our InMotion Hosting review)

 So what does that mean?
 If you’re only planning to host a single website, you might be able to do better.
 But if you want a good blend of performance and usability that supports unlimited websites (more on that in the following sections), Bluehost provides a nice middle ground.

 2. Bluehost Makes It Easy To Pre-install WordPress

-One thing that we really liked about Bluehost is how easy Bluehost makes it to get started.
+One thing that we really liked about Bluehost is how easy it is to get started.

 While most web hosts these days give you access to a one-click Installer, Bluehost makes things even simpler by giving you the option of having WordPress pre-installed on your domain name.